amyrbrown/bc/novice/extras/06-ssh.md

 root: ../..
 title: Working Remotely
 ---
-Let's take a closer look at what happens when we use a desktop or laptop computer.
+Let's take a closer look at what happens when we use the shell on a desktop or laptop computer.
 The first step is to log in
 so that the operating system knows who we are and what we're allowed to do.
 We do this by typing our username and password;